The taxonomic unit ‘Phylum’ in the classification of animal is equivalent to which hierarchical level in classification of plants:

 Earthworms use the prostomium to see their environment, as earthworms have no eyes, ears, nose or hands.
 They depend on the prostomium and skin to help it feel their way through the soil.

-What is the principal role of blood glands in earthworm?
+What is the principal role of white blood cells in humans?

-Classification of chromosomes with regardes to shape based on:
+Classification of chromosomes with regards to shape based on:

 Classification of chromosomes is based on position of middle part of centre of chromosome which is known as centromere.

-Sub-metacentric chromosome or submedian centromere: The centromere is present slightly away from the centre of a chromosome or nearer to one end of the chromosome.
-As a result, chromosome is divided into one shorter and one longer arm.
+Sub-metacentric chromosome or submedian centromere: The centromere is present slightly away from the center of a chromosome or nearer to one end of the chromosome.
+As a result, the chromosome is divided into one shorter and one long arm.

 Where do certain symbiotic microorganisms normally occur in human body?

-Caecum, a part of large intestine, is a small blind sac which hosts some symbiotic micro-organisms which helps in synthesis of Vitamin- B12 and helps in digestion
+Caecum, a part of the large intestine, is a small blind sac that hosts some symbiotic micro-organisms which help in the synthesis of Vitamin - B12 and helps in digestion.

-Which of the following is NOT an effector of respiration?
+Which of the following is is true about Inspiratory capacity:

 When we breathe in, we inhale many gases, including oxygen, What happens to the gases that the body can’t use?